-9 HOUSING NEEDS
+9 HOUSING AND CARE NEEDS

 - 9.1 Whilst the profile of Fradley and Streethay parish shows that it has a high proportion of families and lower proportions of older people, this is likely to change over the Plan period.
 Throughout the engagement on the Neighbourhood Plan, the community has expressed a strong desire to stay in Fradley as people age.
 Consequently, over the lifetime of the Plan it is likely that the profile of the households in Fradley will be more inter-generational, with a greater proportion of older people than at present. - 9.2 Whilst Policy H1 of the Lichfield District Local Plan makes clear that the development planned in Fradley must provide a mix of dwelling types, sizes and tenures and that the District Council will promote the delivery of supported housing and care homes, there are some specific needs in Fradley which development should address.
 In particular the Neighbourhood Plan survey identified a strong wish for more bungalows which address the needs of older people.
 Whilst such provision will therefore be welcomed, it is important that there is flexibility in the types of households that will live in particular types of housing, therefore development should more generally provide housing which meets the needs of older people.
 In particular, at least some housing on large, strategic developments should be capable of adaptation for older users who may have mobility issues.
-The focus of District Local Plan Policy H1 is on the provision of 2- and 3-bed units which fits well with the type of housing sought by older people.
+The focus of District Local Plan Policy H1 is on the provision of 2- and 3-bed units which fits well with the type of housing sought by older people. - 9.3 For older people, changing needs will not only concern type of housing.
+For many people, their needs will relate to the type of social care they receive, as some may be unable to continue living in their own homes as they age.
+There is interest in delivering care facilities for the elderly in Fradley and such provision is supported by the Neighbourhood Plan.
+The Parish Council will seek to ensure that such provision is well integrated with existing or newly planned development so that residents of any care facilities who are mobile are not isolated from the wider community.

-POLICY FRANP14: MEETING THE HOUSING NEEDS OF OLDER PEOPLE
+POLICY FRANP12: MEETING THE HOUSING AND CARE NEEDS OF OLDER PEOPLE

-In order to ensure that existing residents of Fradley can continue to live in their community as they age and their housing needs change, new residential developments will be expected to include some units that demonstrably meet the needs of older people or are capable of adaptation to meet such needs.
+- A. In order to ensure that existing residents of Fradley can continue to live in their community as they age and their housing needs change, the provision of dwellings that demonstrably meet the needs of older people or are capable of adaptation to meet such needs will be supported.
+This is particularly the case for 2- and 3-bed units which are the most appropriate dwelling sizes to address these needs. - B. Provision of facilities in Fradley to support the care needs of elderly people (Class C2) will be supported.